stagerightlabs/phpxdr/README.md

 This package is currently in beta; the API is still subject to change.

 Important Note: [Quadruple-Precision Floating-Point](https://datatracker.ietf.org/doc/html/rfc4506.html#section-4.8) numbers are not supported by this package as a native type.
-However, tools are provided for you to implement this in your own project should you have the need.
+However tools are provided for you to implement this in your own project should you have the need.

 ## Installation